 Imitation is another part of early social behavior.
 Infants usually imitate others.
 From matching a smile to clapping, very basic forms of emotional expression usually start as plain imitations.
 These imitations can be of parents, siblings or nearby infants; the source doesn’t matter too much.
 A child who is struggling to develop socially will struggle even at the earliest stages, and this is where you will see stronger signs of that struggle.
 Without imitation, they may have difficulty expressing anything at all, even basic happiness or unhappiness, which ties directly to red flag number three.

-3. They Display Less Emotion
+3. They Display Less Emotion than Their Peers

 4. They Don’t Engage in Joint Attention